FSMLang/FSMLang.github.io/Misc/cloptions.rst

 .. option:: --generate-run-function<=true|false>

 	this option is deprecated.
-The run function is always generated;	no RUN_STATE_MACHINE macro is provided.
+The run function is always generated when instances are created;	no RUN_STATE_MACHINE macro is provided.
+When multiple instances are requested, a run function is created for each.